jollobajano/plugin.video.democracynow/README.md

 =========================

-Democracy Now RSS feed for the XBMC/Kodi media center.
+Democracy Now video RSS feed add-on for the XBMC/Kodi media center.

 Kodi (formally known as XBMC) is an award-winning free and open source (GPL) software media player and entertainment hub that can be